Photo: Erik Cleves Kristensen, Beach (Some rights reserved)

 The city receives upwards of three million visitors a year.
+(This figure needs to be updated)

 The most popular area for snorkeling and diving is Punta Nizuc, a national marine park.
 It became a protected area in July 1996 along with the west coast of Isla Mujeres and Punta Cancún.
 A portion of every tourist dollar supports park monitoring and conservation efforts.